MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 ## Circuit Quantum Electrodynamics

-Hi!
-Last time, we introduced our superconducting qubit of choice in QuTech, the transmon.We focused on a transmon in isolation, studying its weakly anharmonic spectrum.
-Today, we will add the remaining ingredients that we need to perform qubit readout and two-qubit gates.
+Last we introduced our superconducting qubit of choice in QuTech, the transmon.
+We focused on a transmon in isolation, studying its weakly anharmonic spectrum.
+Now, we will add the remaining ingredients that we need to perform qubit readout and two-qubit gates.
 These ingredients are transmission-line resonators.